Google AI Shopping Graphic Image

 Effective ecommerce SEO starts with understanding how your customers search.
 Keyword research helps you align your store’s content with the terms and phrases people use when looking for products like yours.
 The goal is to target keywords that show purchase intent, not just those that generate traffic.

-Finally, don’t forget seasonal opportunities and emerging trends.
+Do not forget seasonal opportunities and emerging trends.
 Tools like Google Trends and performance data from Meta or TikTok campaigns can help you spot rising demand.
 Strong keyword research gives your SEO strategy a solid foundation and helps every page on your store work harder to attract the right customers.

-On-Page SEO for Ecommerce Websites
+On Page SEO for Ecommerce Websites

 Page Titles